zenustech/zeno/BUILD.md

 3. Download and install Visual Studio 2019 Community Edition (which is free): https://visualstudio.microsoft.com/zh-hans/downloads/

-> Note that we install Visual Studio **only to get the compiler bundled with it**. feel free to use your favorite editors like VSCode or CLion other than Visual Studio for coding.
+> Note that we install Visual Studio **only to get the compiler bundled with it**.
+Feel free to use your favorite editors like VSCode or CLion other than Visual Studio for coding.

 > It's recommended to install Visual Studio in trivial locations, like `C:/Programs Files (x86)/xxx` or at least `D:/Program Files (x86)/xxx`, so that VCPKG can find it easier.